5. Trade Protocol (On- and Off-Ramp)

 - Fund Crypto: User's USDC is locked for settlement.

-- Merchant Pays Fiat: Merchant pays fiat and confirms completion; or user challenges.
+- Merchant Pays Fiat: Merchant pays fiat and confirms completion, or the user challenges.

 Rails differ (instant/irreversible vs reversible/chargeback-prone).
 The protocol maps rails to bond multipliers, confirmation requirements, and longer/shorter dispute windows.